 Psychodynamic Psychotherapy is generally classed as a longer-term 'talking therapy' however I also practice in a more short-term, creative and flexible manner.
 Some clients experience great difficulty with expressing their feelings through language alone; feelings of frustration, anger and anxiety can arise through trying to find the right 'words'.
 It is at this point creativity can appear the 'magic key'; expression is made more simple, no longer do words have to be spoken as its the 'image' that does the 'talking'.

 Making that first step towards an appointment can feel very difficult, as the realisation you need help can be quite distressing in itself.
 However I try to make the process as straight-forward as possible.

-You can contact me either by telephone or email (details below).
-I will reply by email or telephone to discuss your situation in more detail.
+You can contact me either by telephone, text or email (details below).
+I will reply by text, email or telephone to discuss your situation in more detail.
 I will also explain the counselling process and talk through fees and cancellation requirements.
 You are under no obligation at this point, so feel free to consider whether counselling is going to be 'right' for you before you make any further commitment.

 Attending an Assessment Interview is the next step.
 Here we take the time to explore your difficulties in more depth, consider your concerns and answer your questions.
 I will then explain how I plan to work with your particular concern.

 If you believe my particular approach will be of benefit to you and we decide to go ahead, a regular appointment time will be agreed and a contract prepared and signed by both of us.